 Freelance Writing Tips for Your Best Feature Articles

 When writing articles or feature stories for a newspaper, magazine or an ezine, you will find that submissions go more smoothly when you follow a few rules.

 Some of these guidelines don't even involve touching the keyboard.
 Most of them involve your interaction with the people you interview.
 If your article is focused on a person, a group or a business you may be doing a lot of face to face conversation to gather your information.

 One problem you might encounter when using interview sources for your story is having your interviewees wanting to preview or "approve" your story before it is submitted for publication.
-This is a bad idea for several reasons, and it is not considered to be professional.
+This is a bad idea for several reasons, and is considered to be unprofessional.

 Legally giving a preview waives your rights against prior restraint, and sets a legal precedent which could compromise anything you have written before it is published.

 Prior restraint is a part of first amendment law which could prohibit publication.
 Presumably, even a government agency could edit your words or facts, if you have previously given up your rights.

 Even more likely, is that an interviewee may want to "clean up" their quotes, to the point that the language sounds stilted and unnatural (everyone's an editor).

 Getting "approval" from your source gives the appearance of writing FOR that source, rather than being objective and neutral.

 Going back and forth with your subject causes delays.
 Your editor has given you a deadline because the editor has a deadline.
 You story may be held or killed if the deadline is missed.

 If an interviewee is concerned about his quotes, you might offer to read them back over the telephone but don't give them something in writing to edit.